proc7ts/context-values/README.md

 myContext.get(myEntry, { by: CxRequestMethod.Defaults }); // 'default'
 ```

-It is also possible to request an explicitly provided value with `{ by: CxRequestMethod.Assets }`.
+It is also possible to request explicitly provided value with `{ by: CxRequestMethod.Assets }` request.

 [default value]: https://proc7ts.github.io/context-values/interfaces/CxEntry.Definition.html#assignDefault